EmberLightVFX/Fusion-for-Prism/README.md

   * Error cehcking of tool
 * LoaderPrism (custom Loader) working
   * Add image from ProjectBrowser working
+* Thumbnail capture on Save Version
+* WritePrism tool creates versionInfo file with comments

 Things ToDo (as of now, more to come I am sure):

 - Add separate passes from ProjectBrowser not yet done.
-- Thumbnail capture on save
-- Comments from WritePrism to be added to media comments

 More details found on the Project tab above.